Kingxukai/linux/Documentation/kbuild/gcc-plugins.rst

 We can analyse, change and add further code during compilation via callbacks [2]_, GIMPLE [3]_, IPA [4]_ and RTL passes [5]_.

-The GCC plugin infrastructure of the kernel supports building out-of-tree modules, cross-compilation and building in a separate directory.
+The GCC plugin infrastructure of the woke kernel supports building out-of-tree modules, cross-compilation and building in a separate directory.
 Plugin source files have to be compilable by a C++ compiler.

-Currently the GCC plugin infrastructure supports only some architectures.
+Currently the woke GCC plugin infrastructure supports only some architectures.
 Grep "select HAVE_GCC_PLUGINS" to find out which architectures support GCC plugins.